rehierl/html-outliner-spec/pseudocode/4-pseudocode.md

-These are the results when trying to write down the [algorithm's steps](./outliner-steps.md) using pseudocode as closely as possible (i.e. almost word-by-word).
+These are the results when trying to write down the extracted steps using pseudocode as closely as possible (i.e. almost word-by-word).

 * `outliner-steps > pseudocode`